 Try to Not Sound Like a Salesperson that is Trying to Sell Something

-If you agree with those reasons as to why a prospect will give you objections, one way to decrease a prospect feeling or thinking any of those things is to try to avoid looking like a salesperson that is trying to sell something.
+If you agree with those reasons as to why a prospect will give you objections, one way to decrease a prospect feeling or thinking of any of those things is to try to avoid looking like a salesperson that is trying to sell something.
 Not only will this help you to defuse the objections that you receive, but it will also help you to decrease the situations where prospects give you objections as you won’t trigger thoughts that they are about to get stuck hearing some sort of pushy sales pitch.

 Focus on the Sales Process

 When you are prospecting, it is easy for salespeople to focus on always closing the sale.
-But most of us have a step in our sales process of setting an appointment, schedule a meeting, or simply start a longer conversation.
+But most of us have a step in our sales process of setting an appointment, scheduling a meeting or simply starting a longer conversation.
 If that is one of the main steps of your sales process, focusing your sales pitch so that it is more centered around that goal, starting the conversation instead of trying to close the sale, can not only improve your sales pitch, it can also improve your objection rebuttals and your ability to get around sales objections.

 Build a Consultative Selling Sales Pitch

 This webinar is on sales objection responses but we recommend that you before working on that step, start out by trying to organize your sales pitch.
 We provide a process for building a consultative sales pitch and that will help you to outline the benefits you offer, the pain points that you fix, and the pre-qualifying questions that you should ask.
 If you follow our process for creating a sales pitch, you will end up with all of those different points and you can then use those as the main piece for your sales objection rebuttals and we demonstrate that in the webinar.